 Be careful not to allow small, young players to use forehand underarm throwing actions rather than flicking.

 In an attempt to hit with power they may ‘throw underarm’ rather than flick from in front of themselves.
 This can become a habit that is very difficult to change.

 I recommend the use of ‘Wallwork’ in early developmental practices.
 This will encourage many of the playing basics and hopefully reduce the tendency for players to want to ‘throw underarm’

 .. an elbow close to the body part way through the throw

 .. not striking from in front of themselves

-.. often plenty of power but with flat’ish trajectories, The shuttle often travel flatter and not hit upwards.
+.. often plenty of power but with flattish trajectories.
+The shuttle often travels flatter and not hit upwards.

 7 Legs and Arms Wide for balanced movements